 Beautiful North Georgia is a landscape full of wooded peaks beckoning visitors for a hiking adventure.
-When you chose to stay at a cabin on your North Georgia, getaways vacation, you have many hiking choices right outside your door.
+When you chose to stay at a cabin on your North Georgia getaway, you have many hiking choices right outside your door.
 Are you hoping for a leisurely afternoon hike or a trail that requires more skill and stamina?
 No matter what kind of hike you're looking for the mountains near Helen can provide you an outdoor adventure.

 Raven Cliff Falls Trail